spierala/mini-rx-store/docs/docs/fs-set-state.md

     this.setState({selectedTodoId: id});
 }
 ```
-Do you need to update the new state based on the current state?
+Do you need to update the state based on the current state?
 `setState` accepts a callback function which gives you access to the current state.
 ```ts title="todo-feature-store.ts"
 // Update state based on current state